Super Bowl: Dr Dre and Eminem pack in the hits at half-time show

 Any scepticism about this year's choice of performers was instantly extinguished as the audience erupted.
 Hip-hop had made it to the Super Bowl.

-It wasn't long before the track made way for the opening bars of the next song - for a half-time show that was celebrating West Coast hip-hop, the inclusion of California Love in the set list was a no-brainer, and saw Dr Dre rapping the late 2Pac's most famous rhymes.
+It wasn't long before the track made way for the distinctive opening bars of the next song.
+For a half-time show that was celebrating West Coast hip-hop, the inclusion of California Love in the set list was a no-brainer, and saw Dr Dre rapping the late 2Pac's most famous rhymes.

 While a rumoured appearance of a 2Pac hologram failed to materialise, Dre's performance was a fitting tribute to a rapper who died in 1996 aged 25, but is still considered one of the greatest who ever did it.